JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 ## Junkbot's legacy

-Despite Junkbot's relative obscure status as a cult classic over the last 20 years, it is by no means forgotten!
+Despite Junkbot's relative obscure status as a cult classic over the last 20 years, it is by no means forgotten.
 As well as the occasional fan content or nostalgic Reddit post, there are even subtle references in official LEGO products.

 ### Unofficial LEGO builds